NCAS-CMS/cf-python/docs/source/introduction.rst

   convention (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form,

+* read, write, and create coordinates defined by geometry cells,

 * combine field constructs arithmetically,

 * manipulate field construct data by arithmetical and trigonometrical